mwalmsley/build-ml-pipeline-for-short-term-rental-prices/README.md

+## Installation errors

+environment.yml is Killed - workaround with manual creation and pip protobuf not pinned and is now incompatible pip install protobuf==3.20 similarly with numpy pip install numpy==1.19.0

+To fix this on the remote components (`data_split`) I'm adding them directly to `/src`.
+I still use `wandb_utils.log_artifact` from the remote repo.

+Conda is extremely slow to create the required environment (several minutes per run solving dependencies).
+Reproducibility is great but I understand the concept already - now I want to solve the project.

+manually activate main pipeline env and run with --no-conda or soon
+   --env-manager=local

+HParam search

+   #modeling.max_tfidf_features to 10, 15 and 30, and the modeling.random_forest.max_features to 0.1, 0.33, 0.5, 0.75, 1.

+   mlflow run . \
+   -P steps=train_random_forest \
+   -P hydra_options="modeling.max_tfidf_features=10,15,30 modeling.random_forest.max_features=0.1,0.33,0.5,0.75,1 -m"

 # Build an ML Pipeline for Short-Term Rental Prices in NYC
 You are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
 You need to estimate the typical price for a given property based